eLearning-BS23/moodle-tool_gradebookreset/README.md

 ## Configuration

+You can install this plugin from [Moodle plugins directory](https://moodle.org/plugins) or can download from [Github](https://github.com/eLearning-BS23/moodle-tool_resetcoursecompletion/).

 After installing the plugin, you can use the plugin by following:
 > Select a course name for resetting the course participants grade